asar1245/Sebastian-AyalaRuano/content/project/GNU⁄Linux and Bash-AWK scripting Boot Camp/index.md

 <p align="center">
   <img src="/img/linux_course.png" width="600" title="AMP">
 </p>

+**Figure 1.-** Flyer to advertise the bootcamp.
+Retrieved from https://rsg-ecuador.github.io/unix.bioinfo.rsgecuador/.

 ## Summary
 This project aims to create an **open educational resource** that introduces important concepts for aspiring Bioinformaticians, **written in Spanish**.
 Topics included in this resource are: